Skip to main content

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

 Searches news for a free-form topic or keyword and returns full details including summary, age, and source URL.
 To invoke multi-query search, put multiple topics in search_string separated by 'or', for example: 'abc or xyz or pqr'.
 The region is required.
 If the user has not provided a country or region, ask them which region they want before calling this tool.
-If search_type is not provided, it will be intelligently classified based on the search string.
 Specify the output language and top_k.
 Note: Language is the output language, not a filter — news in other languages may also be included.
-Choose the search_type based on the query intelligently.
+Leave search_type as auto (default) unless you have a strong reason to override — the system will intelligently classify it.

 Output Schema